-Display and Use of the iPhone 4S Onscreen Keyboard for Seniors
+How to Display and Use the iPhone Onscreen Keyboard

-The built-in iPhone 4S keyboard appears whenever you’re in a text-entry location, such as a search field or an e-mail message.
-You can complete several common tasks by using this keyboard as you would your computer keyboard.
+The built-in iPhone onscreen keyboard appears whenever you’re in a text-entry location, such as a search field or an e-mail message.
+You can complete several common tasks by using this onscreen keyboard as you would your computer keyboard.
 The iPhone keyboard also offers some extra functionality.

 1Tap the Notes icon on the Home screen to open this easy-to-use notepad.